hexadigitall/hexadigitall-website/PRICING_UPDATES.md

-# HexaDigitall Pricing Updates Summary
+# Hexadigitall Pricing Updates Summary

 ## Overview
 Updated pricing structure to be more competitive and logically aligned with market standards for both Nigerian and international clients.
 All pricing is in USD with the existing 50% Nigerian discount still applicable.